-- Visit the doctor: We recommend that you visit the doctor immediately after the accident.
-Make sure not to skip this step—regardless of how you feel.
-While some injuries are visible, others are internal or manifest later.
+- Visit the doctor: We recommend that you visit the doctor immediately after the accident—regardless of how you feel.
+While some injuries are visible, others are internal or will manifest later.

-- Take photographs: If you are able to move after the accident, try to take video or photographs of the scene.
-By doing this, you will preserve the hazardous conditions which led to your injuries.
+- Take photographs: If you can move after the accident, try to take video or photographs of the scene.
+Doing this will preserve the hazardous conditions that led to your injuries.

-- Get additional evidence: Identify anyone who witnessed the accident and obtain their contact information and address.
-It is essential that you preserve your clothes and footwear as soon as you get home.
-You should store the items in the same condition they were in when the accident occurred.
+- Gather additional evidence: Identify anyone who witnessed the accident and obtain their contact information and address.
+You must preserve your clothes and footwear as soon as you get home, so store the items in the same condition they were in when the accident occurred.

-- File an incident report: If the accident took place on a business establishment, we recommend that you find the manager and file a report.
-If it involved an attack, call the police and file a report, as well.
-Where possible, ask for a copy of all reports filed.
-If they decline, ask to take a picture.
+- File an incident report: If the accident occurred at a business establishment, we recommend you find the manager and file a report.
+If it involved an attack, call the police, file a report, and ask for copies of all reports.

 When a Personal Injury Lawyer from Morris Bart, LLC Works for You

 Our personal injury lawyers represent people with psychological or physical injury due to the negligent actions of other people or entities.
 When you hire us, we will handle communicating with the insurance companies and represent you at the negotiating table.
 There are many things we can do to help you win your case.

 - Assessing your case and evaluating its merit: This service will help us to weigh your legal options and build a solid case.

 - Investigating the accident and gathering evidence to support your claims: We may interview witnesses and call on experts in specific fields to testify.